stimulus-use/stimulus-use/docs/use-idle.md

 ## Events

-This module adds `away` and `back` events that you may use to triggers stimulus actions
+This module adds `away` and `back` events that you may use to trigger stimulus actions

 ```html
 <div data-controller="user" data-action="user:away->user#logout">